jacobobryant/platypub-biffweb-theme/docs/01-tutorial/03-deploy.md

 ```

 After the command finishes, run `bb logs` and look for the `System started`
 message.
-Once you see it, you can load the website in your web browser!
+This part may take a minute or so.
+Once you see it, you can load the
+website in your web browser!

 ### Sending email